-11. Conclusion
+12. Conclusion

-Global HFC production and use is rising dramatically, and the associated HFC emissions could add up to 0.5° C of additional warming by the end of the century.
-Markets are already responding to the signals from the scientists, customers, and from the policy community, including signals from the growing list of laws at the national and regional levels, which often include trade measures.
+Global HFC production and use is rising dramatically, and the associated HFC emissions could add up to 0.5°C of additional warming by the end of the century.
+Markets are already already avoiding high-GWP HFCs, in response to the signals from the scientists, customers, and from the policy community, including signals from the growing list of laws at the national and regional levels, which often include trade measures.
 Companies that produce climate-safe alternatives to HFCs are increasing their investment in alternatives and speeding their commercialization, and companies that are phasing out HCFCs are selecting climate-friendly alternatives rather than shifting into high-GWP HFCs.
 Just as the national bans, boycotts, and voluntary phaseouts of CFCs in the late 1970s and early 1980s paved the way for controls under the Montreal Protocol, similar actions occurring today are paving the way for the HFC amendment and creating the conditions for fast implementation.
 The agreement to finalize negotiations on an HFC amendment in 2016 will provide fast mitigation.
-It also provides momentum for the Paris UN climate treaty negotiations in December 2015.